renee-renee/ad-marketing-ab-test-analysis/README.md

 A more detailed view for the data preprocessing can be found **[here](data_preprocessing.pdf)**.

-The formula utilised for the data preprocessing can be found **[here](marketing_AB.xlsx)**.
+The formula utilised for the data preprocessing can be found **[here](https://docs.google.com/spreadsheets/d/10EKa4jigr4YUEAnRDDUbmvarAkz7Dtr-hLGcdjvkYIs/edit?usp=sharing)**.

 ## Executive Summary
 - The overall conversion rate for the ad group was 1.34%, while the PSA group achieved a conversion rate of 1.06%.
 - User segmentation based on ad exposure levels indicated that higher ad visibility correlated with increased conversion rates.
-- The analysis of average ads seen by day showed variations in user engagement throughout the week, with Monday and Tuesday yielding the highest conversion rate.
+- The analysis of average ads seen by day showed variations in user engagement throughout the week, with Monday and Tuesday yielding the highest conversion rates at 1.74% and 1.59% respectively.
-- Peak ad exposure by hour revealed that afternoons generally had the highest conversion rates, particularly for the period between 14:00 to 16:59.
+- Peak ad exposure by hour revealed that afternoons generally had the highest conversion rates (1.44%), particularly for the period between 14:00 to 16:59.

+Specific settings for the Pivot Tables can be found **[here](https://docs.google.com/spreadsheets/d/10EKa4jigr4YUEAnRDDUbmvarAkz7Dtr-hLGcdjvkYIs/edit?usp=sharing)**.

 ![Conversion Rate by Test Group](./tables/Conversion_Rate_by_Test_Group.png)
 ![Total Ads Seen by Conversion Status](./tables/Total_Ads_Seen_by_Conversion_Status.png)
 ![User Segmentation by Ads Exposure](./tables/User_Segmentation_by_Ads_Exposure.png)